unstru/Skwitch/README.md

 #### Skwitch/Timeline
 The timeline was developped to solve the lack of window.onscroll triggers on iPad/iPhone safari.
 It could be separated from Skwitch/Animation.
-It triggers a 'tick' event on interaction ( such as scroll or touch ) much more time than window.onscroll and with a smooth effect also on iPad and iPhone.
+It triggers a 'tick' event on interaction ( such as scroll or touch ) much more time than window.onscroll, with a smooth effect.
-Many configurations are available for optimisation, see app/configs.js It also provide 'magnets', wich are the key instants of your application wich are targeted by default on click or whenever you want.
+It also provide 'magnets', wich are the key instants of your application wich are targeted by default on click or whenever you want.
 You can find the current app magnets definitions in `Skwitch/Timeline/magnets/magnets` ( javascript/modules/Skwitch/Timeline/magnets/magnets)

+Many configurations are available for optimisation, see app/configs.js

 Exemple code :